SEND

 A child does not need to be attending school for a request for an EHC plan assessment to be requested.
 If parents and health visitors are concerned about a child’s development it is recommended that this process is started before a child starts school.

-When a child is given an EHCP we provide targeted staffing to support the child in meeting their targets as outlined in the plan.
+When a child is given an EHCP we provide adjustments to the provision to support the child in meeting their targets as outlined in the plan.

 For more detailed information see the Local Offer